nicholasdille/container-slides/100_monitoring/prometheus/slides.md

 - Read from app with metrics endpoints
 - Read from central exporter which reads from app
-- Read from app with exporter sidecar
+- Read from app with integrated exporter sidecar

-Small scrape config:

 ```yaml
 scrape_configs: